lotzk/rust-isabelle-client/readme.md

 ## License

-This library is licensed under the MIT license.
-See the LICENSE file for details.
+This library is licensed under the Apache-2.0 license.